hyz-courses/CSIT5210-Project-LLM2Rec/README.md

 # LLM2Rec: Large Language Models Are Powerful Embedding Models for Sequential Recommendation

 ## Introduction
-This is the code implementation for paper "LLM2Rec: Large Language Models Are Powerful Embedding Models for Sequential Recommendation".
+This is the code implementation for our paper on KDD'25 "LLM2Rec: Large Language Models Are Powerful Embedding Models for Sequential Recommendation".

 ## Environments
 To execute the code correctly, the following python packages are required: